remarkjs/remark/readme.md

 Some popular examples are:

 *   [`remark-gfm`][remark-gfm]
-    — adds support for GFM (GitHub flavored markdown)
+    — add support for GFM (GitHub flavored markdown)
 *   [`remark-lint`][remark-lint]
-    — inspects markdown and warns about inconsistencies
+    — inspect markdown and warns about inconsistencies
 *   [`remark-toc`][remark-toc]
-    — generates a table of contents
+    — generate a table of contents
 *   [`remark-html`][remark-html]
-    — turns the syntax tree into serialized HTML
+    — turn the syntax tree into serialized HTML

 These plugins are exemplary because what they do and how they do it is quite different, respectively to extend markdown syntax, inspect trees, change trees,